World Innovation Summit for Education – WISE Awards 2020 ($20,000 Prize)

-Submissions are open for the 2019 World Innovation Summit for Education – WISE Awards.
-The 2019 WISE Awards will identify, celebrate, and promote six innovative projects for their positive contribution to education and society.
+Applications are invited for the World Innovation Summit for Education – WISE Awards 2020.
+The WISE Awards will identify, celebrate, and promote six innovative projects for their positive contribution to education and society.

 The Awards highlight initiatives found to be most creative and effective in finding solutions to education challenges at any level and in all environments.
 In bringing forward these models, WISE is helping build a network of recognized change-makers to inspire transformation and innovation in education.